-Professional Plant Health Internships are an integral component of the educational objectives of the Doctor of Plant Health Program.
-The mission of the Doctor of Plant Health Program at the University of Nebraska-Lincoln is to produce plant practitioners with broad expertise and experience across the various disciplines that impact plant health and plant management.
+Professional Plant Health Internships are an integral component of the educational objectives of the DPH program.
+The mission of the DPH program at UNL is to produce plant practitioners with broad expertise and experience across the various disciplines that impact plant health and plant management.
 These plant practitioners (plant doctors) will integrate from across this expertise to diagnose and solve plant health problems and to develop integrated plant and pest management systems that maximize the system's economic, environmental, and social sustainability.
 Through these experiential training opportunities (internships), students will gain experience in integrating interdisciplinary knowledge into practical problem-solving and the development and implementation of integrated plant and pest management systems.